Nebra sky disc: Significance

+The Nebra disc may have had both a practical astronomical purpose as well as a religious significance.

-The find is regarded as reconfirming that the astronomical knowledge and abilities of the people of the European Bronze Age included close observation of the yearly course of the Sun, and the angle between its rising and setting points at the summer and winter solstices.
-While much older earthworks and megalithic astronomical complexes, such as the Goseck circle and Stonehenge, had already been used to mark the solstices, the disc presents this knowledge in the form of a portable object.
-The disc may have had both a practical astronomical purpose as well as a religious significance.
+The find is regarded as reconfirming that the astronomical knowledge and abilities of the people of the European Bronze Age included close observation of the yearly course of the Sun and the angle between its rising and setting points at the summer and winter solstices.
+While older earthworks and megalithic astronomical complexes, such as the Goseck circle (c.
+4900 BC) and Stonehenge (c.
+2500 BC), had already been used to mark the solstices, the disc presents this knowledge in the form of a portable object.

+Timber circular enclosures with astronomical alignments were also built by the Únětice culture at Pömmelte and Schönebeck in Germany, dating from c.
+2300-1900 BC.
+According to excavators of the Pömmelte site, close similarities with the layout of Stonehenge indicate that both monuments were built by "the same culture" (the Bell Beaker culture) with "the same view of the world".
+The similarity between Pömmelte and earlier enclosures such as the Goseck Circle may indicate a continuation of traditions dating back to the early Neolithic.

+Calendar rule

-The depiction of the Pleiades on the disc in conjunction with a crescent moon has been interpreted as representing a calendar rule for harmonising the solar and lunar calendars.
-This rule is known from an ancient Babylonian text with the transcribed title of MUL.APIN.
-According to this rule, a leap month should be added when the Pleiades appear next to a crescent moon a few days old in the spring, as depicted on the disc.
+The depiction of the Pleiades on the disc in conjunction with a crescent moon is thought to represent a calendar rule for synchronising solar and lunar calendars, enabling the creation of a lunisolar calendar.
+This rule is known from an ancient Babylonian collection of texts with the title MUL.APIN.
+According to one of the seven rules in the compendium, a leap month should be added when the Pleiades appear next to a crescent moon a few days old in the spring, as depicted on the disc.
 This conjunction occurs approximately every three years.

-Harald Meller suggests that knowledge of this rule may have come from Babylonia to Central Europe through long distance trade and contacts, despite it being attested earlier on the Nebra disc than in Babylonia.
+Harald Meller suggests that knowledge of this rule may have come from Babylonia to Central Europe through long-distance trade and contacts, despite it being attested earlier on the Nebra disc than in Babylonia.
+Baltic amber beads have been found in a foundational deposit under the large ziggurat of Aššur in Iraq dating from c.
+1800-1750 BC, indicating that a connection existed between both regions when the Nebra disc was created.
+However some Assyriologists and astronomers have rejected the comparison of the Nebra Disc with MUL.APIN.

-The number of stars depicted on the disc (32) is also thought to be significant, possibly encoding the calendar rule numerically, in two different ways.
-Firstly, the conjunction of lunar crescent and Pleiades depicted on the disc occurs 32 days after the last 'new light' (the first visible crescent moon of the month), and not before.
-Secondly, 32 stars plus 1 sun (or full moon) equals 33, which is the number of lunar years in 32 solar years.
-That is, after 32 solar years, the time difference between lunar and solar years adds up to one whole lunar year, with an error of only two days.
-This is because a solar year has 365 days whereas a lunar year has approximately 354 days.
-So 365 x 32 = 11680 days, and 354 x 33 = 11682 days.
+The number of stars depicted on the disc (32) is also thought to be significant, possibly encoding the calendar rule numerically.
+Firstly, the conjunction of lunar crescent and Pleiades depicted on the disc occurs after 32 days following the last "new light" (the first visible crescent moon of the month), and not before.
+Secondly, because a lunar year (354 days) is eleven days shorter than a solar year (365 days), 32 solar years is equal in length to 33 lunar years (with an error of only two days).
+That is, 32 x 365 = 11680 days, and 33 x 354 = 11682 days.
+This 32 solar-year cycle may be represented on the disc by 32 stars, plus the sun (or full moon), adding up to 33.